hironico/mini-sql/README.md

 Mini SQL aim to be :
 - very lightweight (core program is less than one MB)
 - very fast
-- full of essential functionnalities
+- full of essential functionalities

 # Database support